Ayush28042005/RetinaAI-Dropout-Prediction/README.md

 **Project Name:** RetinaAI - Student Dropout Risk Prediction

-A multimodal machine learning system that predicts student dropout risk by combining academic records, attendance time-series behavior, and counsellor notes.
+A multimodal machine learning system that predicts student dropout risk by combining academic records, attendance time-series behavior and counsellor notes.

 ### Problem Statement

 Student dropout is a major challenge for educational institutions.
-Early indicators — declining grades, irregular attendance, and concerning counsellor remarks — are often scattered across separate systems, which delays intervention.
+Early indicators - declining grades, irregular attendance, and concerning counsellor remarks - are often scattered across separate systems, which delays intervention.

 This project combines three data modalities into a single pipeline that classifies each student into: